odu-cs432-websci/public/fall22/HW1.md

 ## Submission

 Make sure that you have committed and pushed your local repo to GitHub.
 Your repo should include your report, images, and any code you developed to answer the questions.
-Include "Ready to grade @weiglemc @pscheibl" in your final commit message.
+Include "Ready to grade @Faryaneh @Kritikagarg" in your final commit message.

 Submit the URL of your *report* in Canvas: